chocolatey/boxstarter.org/input/weblauncher.md

 https://boxstarter.org/package/sysinternals,fiddler4,itunes
 ```

 Launch this from your browser, that has ClickOnce support, and the Boxstarter launcher should install and run.
-The following browser are supported:
+The following browsers are supported:

 - Internet Explorer has native support.
 - Microsoft Edge has [native support](https://docs.microsoft.com/en-us/deployedge/edge-learn-more-co-di).